wbsoft/parce/docs/source/deflanguage.rst

 just as the normal Lexicon, but which has the specified argument in the ``arg`` attribute.
 The derived Lexicon is cached as well.

-It is then possible to access the argument using :class:`~parce.rule.ArgItem` objects.
+It is then possible to access the argument using the :obj:`~parce.rule.ARG` variable.
 This way it is possible to change anything in a rule based on the argument of the derived lexicon.
 An example, taken from the tests directory::

-    from parce import *
+    from parce import Language, lexicon
+    from parce.action import Name, Text
+    from parce.rule import arg, derive, MATCH

     class MyLang(Language):
         @lexicon
         def root(cls):
-            yield r"@([a-z]+)@", Name, withgroup(1, cls.here)
+            yield r"@([a-z]+)@", Name, derive(cls.here, MATCH(1))
             yield r"\w+", Text

         @lexicon